pascomnet/documentation/site/content/release-notes/pascomClient/_index.en.md

 **Overview**

-- Phone book entry icons are once again clickable for dialing purposes
+- Phone book entry icons are once again clickable for dialing purposes.
-- Avatars no longer flicker when a Smart Filter is active
+- Avatars no longer flicker when a Smart Filter is active.
-- Chat messages are no longer displayed mutliple times (pascom 17 / 18 servers)
+- Chat messages are no longer displayed mutliple times (pascom 17 / 18 servers).
-- Resolved the seldom occuring crash issue caused by receiving a chat message
+- Resolved the seldom occuring crash issue caused by receiving a chat message.
-- Team pickup notifications once again show the correct information
+- Team pickup notifications once again show the correct information.

 **Modifications**